-At December 31, 2012, Messrs.
+At December 31, 2013, Messrs.
 Kenneth E. MacNeill (President and Chief Executive Officer) and George H. Read (Senior Vice President of Exploration and Development), through their respective consulting companies, hold management and consulting contracts with the Company.
-During 2012, Messrs.
-MacNeill and Read's monthly contracted fees were \$36 thousand (2011 - \$36 thousand) and \$21 thousand (2011 - \$20 thousand), respectively.
-During the quarter ended March 31, 2012, the management services agreement with Harvey J. Bay (Chief Financial Officer) was terminated by the Company.
-This contract termination by the Company resulted in the payment of \$601 thousand of termination benefits.
+Messrs.
+MacNeill and Read's monthly contracted fees were \$36 thousand (2012 - \$36 thousand) and \$22 thousand (2012 - \$21 thousand), respectively.
+During the quarter ended March 31, 2012, the management services agreement with Harvey J. Bay (former Chief Financial Officer) was terminated by the Company.
+This contract termination by the Company resulted in the payment of \$601 thousand of termination benefits during 2012.

-During the year ended December 31, 2012 total compensation paid or payable to these officers (through companies controlled by Messrs.
-MacNeill, Bay and Read) and to directors of the Company was \$1.7 million (2011 - \$2.1 million).
-Of these amounts, \$0.7 million (2011 - \$1.3 million) was included in administration expense and \$1.0 million (2011 - \$0.8 million) was included in consulting and professional fees expense.
+Total compensation paid or payable to officers and former officers (including amounts paid through companies controlled by Messrs.
+MacNeill, Bay and Read) and to directors of the Company was \$1.2 million (2012 - \$1.7 million).
+Of these amounts, \$0.9 million (2012 - \$0.7 million) was included in administration expense and \$0.3 million (2012 - \$1.0 million) was included in consulting and professional fees expense.